 When it comes to data storage, many people think of online storage because, in this tech world, everything happens on the cloud.
 Two giant tech companies offering free cloud storage for their users, Google Drive and iCloud, are two great services.
 How do both differ?
 The blog post takes a look at both and covers Google Drive vs. iCloud (2021).

 |Plans||100 GB, 200 GB, & 2 TB||50 GB, 200 GB, & 2 TB|

 |Price range||$2 to $10||$1 to $10|

 Both are used for personal stuff, mostly.
 Individuals use both to store photos, videos, documents, etc., and both are used to back up the phone data.
 Google Drive offers 15GB of storage, whereas Apple gives 5GB across all the platforms.

-Google Drive is pre-installed on Android devices to back up and restore the phone data.
-An app to upload, share, and to preview files is also available on Android and iOS.
+Google Drive is pre-installed on Android to back up and restore the phone data.
+An app to upload, share, and to preview files is also available for Android and iOS.